Finer geometry of planar self-affine sets: Assouad and affinity dimensions of self-affine sets

 where $z_\iii$ and $z_\jjj$ are the fixed points of $\varphi_\iii^{\mathsf{w}}$ and $\varphi_\jjj^{\mathsf{w}}$, respectively, and $w_{\iii}=(\mathrm{Id}-A_{\iii})z_{\iii}$ and $w_\jjj=(\mathrm{Id}-A_\jjj)z_\jjj$ are the translation vectors of $\varphi_\iii^{\mathsf{w}}$ and $\varphi_\jjj^{\mathsf{w}}$, respectively.
 Hence, by \eqref{eq:boundonproj} and \eqref{eq:one-more-bound},

 Thus, by (\ref{eq:boundonproj}), (\ref{eq:boundthird}), and \eqref{eq:yet-another-bound}, we see that

 and consequently, $\mathsf{w} \in \RR_q(\A)$. \end{proof}

-\begin{ack} Bal\'azs B\'ar\'any acknowledges support from grants OTKA K123782 and OTKA FK134251.
-Han Yu was financially supported by the University of Cambridge and the Corpus Christi College, Cambridge.
+\begin{ack} Bal\'azs B\'ar\'any acknowledges support from the grants NKFI K123782, NKFI FK134251, NKFI K142169, and the grant NKFI KKP144059 ``Fractal geometry and applications''.
+Han Yu was financially supported by Leverhulme Trust (ECF-2023-186), University of Warwick, University of Cambridge, and the Corpus Christi College, Cambridge.
 Han Yu has also received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 803711). \end{ack}